Colds, coughs and fevers in children — what parents need to know

 Over-the-counter cough and cold medications

-International authorities agree that OTC cough and cold medications should not routinely be used in young children.
+International authorities agree that OTC cough and cold medications should not routinely be used for cough and cold symptoms in young children — meaning up to about age 4.
 The specific age thresholds differ, but the reasoning is the same:

-In practical terms: products like combined “children’s cough-cold-fever” syrups containing antihistamines, decongestants, or cough suppressants should not be given to a child under 2, and are unlikely to be genuinely helpful in children 2–5 either.
+In practical terms, for cough and cold symptoms specifically — products like combined “children’s cough-cold-fever” syrups with antihistamines, decongestants, or cough suppressants should not be given to a child under 2 without a doctor’s specific instruction, and their benefits over simple supportive care are modest at best in children 2–5.

 The risk-benefit question honestly